 ---

-title: "About InCharacter — the maker and the mark"
+title: "About InCharacter — the thinking, and the maker"

 meta: